cheeyeo/Machine_learning_portfolio/README.md

 Most of the examples are based on books and other online tutorials.

-The notebooks are organized based on frameworks:
+The notebooks are organized based on frameworks and subject areas:

 ## Keras